dailystudio/devbricksx-android/README.md

 - add generated source directories of KSP to source sets.
 (Only if you use annotation features)

 Check them carefully to avoid duplicated configurations in your build scripts.

+And, make sure you use the compatible Kotlin version.
+If you meet any problem with during the compilation, please refer to [Compatible Kotlin Gradle Plug-in](#2-compatible-kotlin-gradle-plug-in) for more information.

 ### Option 2: Manual installation (Legacy)
 Instead, you can set up DevBricksX manually, especially for using those versions before **1.7.3**.